Haigutus/Energy-Reference-Data/README.md

 # Energy Reference Data

-Project create common reference data to be used for Energy related business processes using Data Catalog Vocabulary (DCAT)
+Project to create common reference data to be used for Energy related business processes using Data Catalog Vocabulary (DCAT)

 Here will be examples and tooling to convert existing data:
   -  CIM/CGMES enumerations